john-omargirado/CompVis_Proj/README.md

 # DriverDrowsyApp

-A real-time driver drowsiness detection system using YOLOv8 and computer vision to enhance road safety by alerting drivers when signs of drowsiness are detected.
+A real-time driver drowsiness detection system using YOLOv8 for face localization combined with MediaPipe Face Mesh for advanced feature-based temporal analysis.
+The system uses Eye Aspect Ratio (EAR), Mouth Aspect Ratio (MAR), and PERCLOS metrics with personalized calibration to accurately detect driver fatigue.

 ---